Khaketi Wine Tour: How to Find the Best Wine in Georgia

 Supra on supra, by Nika

-Luna prepares another Khachapuri, also this in record time, and Nika tries to recover from the hangover.
-We still have soapy hands when they arrive, Ramaz and the Japanese.
+We scramble to get up, washing the dishes in record time.
+Luna quickly prepares another Khachapuri, and Nika tries to recover from his hangover.
+We’re still washing up when Ramaz and the Japanese arrive.

 And in the meantime he asks a lot of questions about why and wherefores Nika does the wine, citing his knowledge on ancient tradition of Georgian wine (from Wikipedia) until Nika interrupts the poem saying that the wine is made to earn money!
 Nika is now quite serious, doesn’t look drunk no more.